samiramunir/Relational-Data-Modeling-with-PostgreSQL/README.md

 Project Goals: Build a database with tables designed to optimize queries on song play analysis.

-Project Description:

 The database was designed in a star schema to allow query efficiency and to simplify actions for busines users.

-The ETL pipeline:
+### The ETL pipeline:

+> config.py: Script that holds user and password for connecting to the database

 > sql_queries.py : Holds query scripts for creating tables, inserting into tables and dropping tables.